Stock market hours

 Stock market hours will reflect each exchange’s opening and closing times.
 Discover our trading hours for stock markets all over the world – including the LSE, NYSE and NASDAQ.

-Stock market opening times
+Stock market opening hours by region

 Look at the stock market opening and closing times for different regions all over the world: